isc-projects/isc-dnssec-guide/doc/recipes.rst

 Rollover Recipes
 ----------------

-If you are signing your zone using a ``dnssec-policy`` statement, you don't really need this section.
-In the policy statement, you set how long you want your keys to be valid for, the time taken for information to propagate through your zone, the time it takes for your parent zone to register a new DS record, etc., and that's more or less it. ``named`` takes care of everything for you, apart from uploading the new DS records to your parent zone - which is covered in :ref:`signing_easy_start_upload_to_parent_zone`.
+If you are signing your zone using a ``dnssec-policy`` statement, this section is not really relevant to you.
+In the policy statement, you set how long you want your keys to be valid for, the time taken for information to propagate through your zone, the time it takes for your parent zone to register a new DS record, etc., and that's more or less it. ``named`` implements everything for you automatically, apart from uploading the new DS records to your parent zone - which is covered in :ref:`signing_easy_start_upload_to_parent_zone`.
 (Some screenshots from a session where a KSK is uploaded to the parent zone